 Raising funds for churches and Synagogues can be difficult even in the best of economic times.

-But with Grassroots’ proven systems, these instutituions can raise money online fast and effectively.
+But with Grassroots’ proven systems, these institutions can raise money online fast and effectively.

-By using Grassroots’ systems to fundraise, a church can:
+By using Grassroots’ systems to fundraise, a Christian church can:

 Share your cause with our free web and social marketing tools

-Raise money online via your website, Facebook, Twitter, and more
+Raise charitable donations online via your website, Facebook, Twitter and more

 With our PUSH PUSH technology being 100% transparent, your donors will never know it is Grassroots doing the heavy lifting.

 There are NO initial set-up, monthly, or annual fees, and there is NO commitment or merchant account required.
 Grassroots only charges a small transaction fee to cover donation processing plus the published cost for our services that you request.
 You can read all about our very reasonable costs on our “Prices” page.

 In simplest terms, fundraising is about setting goals and finding the most efficient ways to meet them.
 For churches, however, fundraisers offer not only an opportunity to acquire financing for much-needed projects, but also to reach out to surrounding communities and grow a congregation.
 And because each Christian church is unique in its message and makeup, church fundraising ideas can be specifically tailored to meet the individual needs of each group.

 The first thing to figure out is how much money needs to be raised to accomplish the desired goal.
 Fundraisers can be as simple or elaborate as you make them, and there’s no need to make it any more complex than necessary.
 If you’re just looking to add a couple of new swing sets to the playground, for example, then there’s no need to organize a big community bike race when a small bake sale will get the job done.